Vevey, Lake Geneva Switzerland

 You can visit Chaplin’s World, a museum honouring his life and work in the film industry in Corsier-sur-Vevey, just up the hill from the Vevey promenade.

-PS Usually, we are stopped because the car looks like “Step Toe” (living out of the car can look a bit chaotic)
+PS: Usually, we are questioned at border controls because the car looks like “Step Toe” (living out of the car can look a bit chaotic.)

 Salines-Les-Bains, France

 A quick overnight stay in the village of Salines-Les-Bains, known for its early centuries of salt production.
-From here, we had a short drive to our housesit in Fontenoy le Chateau in France to once again catch up with Marion and Monk.
+We had a short drive to our housesitting assignment in Fontenoy le Chateau in France to catch up with Marion and Monk again.

 After a quick bite to eat, Misty and Miki were eager for their afternoon walk along the canal.